 - To roast in the oven: Preheat oven to 400 degrees Fahrenheit.
 Dry asparagus by rolling around on a kitchen towel.
 Place asparagus in large a bowl and drizzle with olive oil – about 1 tablespoon per pound of asparagus.
 Add a couple of pinches of salt and toss until coated.
 Spread the asparagus on a large rimmed sheet pan – a single layer is best!
 Bake, rolling the asparagus once or twice, until golden brown and tender, 15-20 minutes.
 Add additional salt to taste.
 Serve.

 - To grill: Preheat grill on medium-high, about 450 degrees.
 Place asparagus in a bowl and drizzle with olive oil – about 1 tablespoon per 1 pound of asparagus.
 Add a pinch of salt and toss until coated.
 Lay spears on the grill.
 Close grill for a couple of minutes then open and turn asparagus with tongs.
 Cook for 2-3 more minutes, turning once or twice more, until the asparagus is tender and charred in spots.
 Remove from grill and serve, adding more salt if desired.

-- To steam: Fill a large pot with one inch of water.
+- To boil: Fill a large pot about halfway with water.
 Fill a large bowl with cold water and a few ice cubes, then set aside.
-Place the pot over high heat.
+Place the pot over high heat and bring to a boil.
 Add the asparagus.
-As soon as the water comes to a boil, cover then cook for 2-3 minutes until tender.
-Remove pot from heat.
-Transfer asparagus with tongs to the bowl of cold water.
-Dunk a few times then remove from water and serve however you like – marinate, saute in butter or olive oil, add a pinch of salt … your choice!
+Cook for 2-3 minutes, until just tender.
+Using tongs, transfer asparagus to the bowl of ice water.
+Dunk a few times then remove from water and finish however you like – marinate in vinaigrette, saute in butter or olive oil, add a pinch of salt … your choice!